 If you’re looking for representation outside of the traditional tax filing season, or you need representation before the IRS for an audit, appeals or collections matter, then an enrolled agent could be a big help to you.
 However, your tax return may be fairly straightforward and you might just want some reassurance that you’re calculating everything correctly.
 In that case, you may be better off looking into an online filing service instead.

 If you work with an EA, you can also rest easy knowing that he or she is qualified to handle any concerns that may come up with your returns.
 EAs must prove their competence in every area of taxation before they can receive certification.
-That competence makes them a great advocate should you ever need one.
+That competence makes them great advocates should you ever need one.

 Tax Season Tips